 Why St Mary's?

-It is often said, "bioethics is moral philosophy done badly".
 At St Mary's our multidisciplinary team of ethics experts with backgrounds in law, medicine, philosophy and theology ensure that every student has a chance to gain a thorough understanding of the grounding of ethical principles and their application.

 We place a high priority on building a learning community between students and lecturers, which allows for the exchange of ideas and perspectives to thrive.